Cecca99/footballers_comparation_algorithm/README.md

 # **Approach to find similar players to Francesco Acerbi**

 This project is aimed at developing an approach to find 5 footballers most similar to a reference player.
 It involves the use of data manipulation tools , clustering techniques and calculation of Euclidean distances; the reference player will be Inter defender Francesco Acerbi.
+The approach consists in:
+* Data retrieval phase
+* Data manipulation and preparation phase
+* Clustering to group similar players
+* Computation of euclidean distances between Acerbi and other players
+* Visualization of the results

 An application based on this approach has also been developed, allowing various defenders to be compared with Francesco Acerbi based on various statistics of the user's choice.
 It will give also a similarity score between the player chosen and Acerbi.
 It has been developed with *Streamlit*.